Mahale Mountains, Lake Tanganyika and western Tanzania, Tanzania

 After landing at the airstrip, guests are transferred by boat to camp and welcomed into the main bar and dining area.
 The accommodation has been designed with flair and is made up of six wildly exotic wooden bandas looking out across the soft sand beach, their interiors fashioned from seasoned dhow timber.
 Each banda is open-fronted, with dressing room, adjoining bathroom and upstairs chill-out deck.
 With no roads for miles and miles, everything is done by foot or by boat.
-And if a day’s ’chimping’ isn’t enough, you can kayak along the lake shore, snorkel, fish, or have a private barefoot dinner on the beach.
+And if a day’s ’chimping’ isn’t enough, you can kayak along the lake shore, snorkel, fish (on a catch and release basis), or have a private barefoot dinner on the beach.
 The bar on the rocks is the perfect place to enjoy endless sundowners over the lake.

 By visiting Mahale, you’re also helping to support the most vulnerable members of your extended family.
 Habitat loss is the greatest single threat to animal extinction today, but the National Park fees levied to visitors here make sure this particular habitat remains secure - not just for over 1000 wild chimpanzees, but a vast array of other living things